 - Rebecca Quiñones: fish knowlege, project management, phase 2

-- Nick Santos: software development, GIS, website
+- Nick Santos: software development, data management, GIS, website

 - Terence Wu: software development,